|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

-The Texture Streaming system gives you control over which mipmap levels Unity loads into memory.
+The Mip Map Streaming system gives you control over which mipmap levels Unity loads into memory.
 This system reduces the total amount of memory Unity needs for Textures, because it only loads the mipmaps Unity needs to render the current CameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

 See in Glossary position in a SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info